 Police speak to Nicola Sturgeon over suspected breach of face mask law

+Officers not taking further action after Scottish FM says she is ‘sorry’ for seconds-long rule break

-Nicola Sturgeon has been reminded “of the importance of wearing a face covering when there is a legal requirement to do so,” Police Scotland said on Monday.
+Nicola Sturgeon has issued an apology after being reminded by police “of the importance of wearing a face covering when there is a legal requirement to do so”.

-It comes after leaked footage appeared to show the Scottish first minister breaching the country’s Covid face mask law.
+It comes after leaked footage appeared to show the Scottish first minister breaching the country’s Covid face mask law over the weekend - days before the country dropped its coronavirus rules.

-“Local officers have spoken to the first minister,” the force said in a statement, before adding the politican would not be fined.
+“Local officers have spoken to the first minister,” Police Scotland said in a statement on Monday, before adding the politican would not be fined.

 “Given the circumstances of this incident, Police Scotland is satisfied that no further action is necessary.
 This is in line with our proportionate approach throughout the pandemic.”

-Ms Sturgeon was reported to police after being filmed, on Saturday, visiting a barber in East Kilbride without a mask on.
+Ms Sturgeon was reported to the force after being filmed, on Saturday, visiting the Iconic Gents Hair barber shop in East Kilbride without a mask on.
+She was campaigning at the time.

-Until Monday, it was legally required for people to wear face coverings in many indoor settings in Scotland.
+Until Monday, it was legally required for people to wear face coverings in many indoor settings in Scotland, including shops, hairdressers and public transport.
 The law has now become guidance.

-Responding to the news that police had been in touch with her, the first minister said the incident occurred during an election campaign trial.
+Responding to the news that police had been in touch with her, the first minister apologised but insisted she noticed after only “a few seconds” that she had forgotten to put a mask on and rectified this “immediately”.

 Register for free to continue reading